sagar87/tensorsignatures/docs/tutorials.rst

 >>> snv.shape
 (3, 3, 3, 5, 96, 100)

-The shape attribute of the :code:`snv` object is tuple of :code:`int`s indicating size of the array in each dimension.
+The shape attribute of the :code:`snv` object is tuple of :code:`int` s indicating the size of the array in each dimension.
 TensorSignatures expects input data to follow a specific structure which is explained in the following table.

 +-------------------------+-----------+-----------+---------------------------+